bareos/bareos/docs/manuals/source/Configuration/Director.rst

    Software compression gets important if you are writing to a device that does not support compression by itself (e.g. hard disks).
 Otherwise, all modern tape drive do support hardware compression.

    Software compression can also be helpful to reduce the required network bandwidth, as compression is done on the File Daemon.
+   In most cases, :strong:`LZ4` is the best choice, because it is relatively fast.
+   If the compression rate of :strong:`LZ4` isn't good enough, you might consider :strong:`LZ4HC`.
    However, using Bareos software compression and device hardware compression together is not advised, as trying to compress precompressed data is a very CPU-intense task and probably end up in even larger data.

-   You can overwrite this option per Storage resource using the :config:option:`dir/storage/AllowCompression`\  = no option.
+   You can overwrite this option per Storage resource using the :config:option:`dir/storage/AllowCompression = no` option.

    GZIP
         All files saved will be software compressed using the GNU ZIP compression format.

-        Specifying :strong:`GZIP` uses the default compression level 6 (i.e.  :strong:` GZIP` is identical to :strong:`GZIP6`).
-If you want a different compression level (1 through 9), you can specify it by appending the level number with no intervening spaces to :strong:`GZIP`.
-Thus :strong:`compression=GZIP1` would give minimum compression but the fastest algorithm, and :strong:` compression=GZIP9` would give the highest level of compression, but requires more computation.
+        Specifying :strong:`GZIP` uses the default compression level 6 (i.e. :strong:`GZIP` is identical to :strong:`GZIP6`).
+        If you want a different compression
+        level (1 through 9), you can specify it by appending the level number with no intervening spaces to :strong:`GZIP`.
+        Thus :strong:`compression=GZIP1` would give minimum compression
+        but the fastest algorithm, and :strong:`compression=GZIP9`
+        would give the highest level of compression, but requires more computation.
         According to the GZIP documentation, compression levels greater than six generally give very little extra compression and are rather CPU intensive.

-   LZO
-        All files saved will be software compressed using the LZO compression format.
-The compression is done on a file by file basis by the File daemon.
-Everything else about GZIP is true for LZO.

-        LZO provides much faster compression and decompression speed but lower compression ratio than GZIP.
-If your CPU is fast enough you should be able to compress your data without making the backup duration longer.

-        Note that Bareos only use one compression level LZO1X-1 specified by LZO.

    LZFAST
         .. deprecated:: 19.2

         All files saved will be software compressed using the LZFAST compression format.
-The compression is done on a file by file basis by the File daemon.
-Everything else about GZIP is true for LZFAST.

         LZFAST provides much faster compression and decompression speed but lower compression ratio than GZIP.
 If your CPU is fast enough you should be able